MZHeader/MZHeader.github.io/_posts/2024-03-26-quasar-rat.md

 From the encrypted segment we took, we have managed to get the C2 for this RAT: **nathwood23.mysynology[.]net:6750**

 **Decrypting by Debugging**

+Set a breakpoint at where the settings are being decrypted:

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/b1d40550-d478-4dc8-b9b7-6f62624a322c)

-Stepping over these functions we reveal the C2 address as: nathwood23[.]mysynology[.]net:6750
+Stepping over these functions we reveal the plaintext values - like the C2 address we previously found.

 Stepping further, we get strong indications that this is related to the Quasar RAT.